hedhyw/telegram-mic-guitar-tuner/README.md

 - send the following link to any Telegram chat: https://t.me/micguitartunerbot/app.
 - or, send any message to [@micguitartunerbot](https://t.me/micguitartunerbot).

-> It has been tested on an Android device.
->
-> If you don't have one, you can try the application on [tuner.ocmoxa.com](https://tuner.ocmoxa.com).

 ## Features

 - Adjusting the frequency using the microphone.